kallielevy/Advertising-docs/Advertising/bingads-13/bulk-service/image.md

 **Delete:** Read-only

 ## <a name="id"></a>Id
-The system generated identifier of the image.
+The system-generated identifier of the image.

 **Add:** Optional.
 You must either leave this field empty, or specify a negative identifier.
 A negative identifier set for the image can then be referenced in dependent record types such as the [Images](responsive-ad.md#images) field of a [Responsive Ad](responsive-ad.md).
 This is recommended if you are adding new image and new dependent records in the same Bulk file.
 For more information, see [Bulk File Schema Reference Keys](../bulk-service/bulk-file-schema.md#referencekeys).
 **Delete:** Read-only and Required